schildwaechter/puppet-course/README.md

 # Puppet Basics

 This is a very basic introduction to [puppet](https://puppet.com) as it is used in DARIAH-DE.
-This course serves as a rough guides first overview to Puppet, in particular version 4.
+This course serves as a rough guides first overview to Puppet version 4.

-Note that as of November 2016, DARIAH-DE has not yet switched from Puppet 3 to Puppet 4.

 ### Prerequesites